tdonohue/DSpace-Spring-Boot/README.md

 # DSpace Spring Boot UI Prototype
 A submission for the [2015 DSpace UI Prototype Challenge](https://wiki.duraspace.org/display/DSPACE/DSpace+UI+Prototype+Challenge)

+***WARNING: Force-updated to latest master (as of Feb 1, 2016).
+Unfortunately this required a force push in order to rebase on top of the latest [DSpace master code](https://github.com/DSpace/DSpace/).***

 ## Overview / Technologies

 This GitHub project is an exact clone of the DSpace 'master' branch (pre-6.0) with one new Maven Project: